groue/GRMustache/Guides/view_model_vs_kvc.md

 **Ouch**.
 This object has a really weird relationship to KVC...

+Is is so bad?

-Of course, it could be made acceptable through explanation and documentation.
+- It could be made acceptable through explanation and documentation.
 NSDictionary, NSArray are examples of classes that have funny implementations of `valueForKey:`.

-But NSDictionary and NSArray are used everyday.
+    Yes, but NSDictionary and NSArray are used everyday.
 Mustache templates are not.
 I can't expect users to find, read, learn and remember the funny rules of ViewModels regarding KVC.
 I can't expect users to blame themselves when their program has a bug because of an object such as `innerContext` above exhibits its funny behavior.
 For them it would just be a bug in GRMustache.

+- The code above that exhibits the inconsistency between `innerContext.name` and `[innerContext valueForKey:@"name"]` invocation is rather contrieved.
+No library user would ever find himself in such a situation, and you are quick turning this tiny weirdness into a no-go.

+    Yes, the `contextByAddingObject:` method that derives new contexts and is able to generate funny objects is not used very often.

+    But it is in the API for a reason.
+You'll see it in the [Collection Indexes Sample Code](sample_code/indexes.md).

+    "Rare" does not mean "contrieved".
+Some users will get funny objects such as `innerContext` above.
+Among them, some users will get bitten by the inconsistency.

 That's why the hypothetic case C was ditched for good, and why GRMustache does not override `valueForKey:`, and exposes `valueForMustacheKey:` instead.